Interference Mitigation using Optimized Angle Diversity Receiver in LiFi Cellular Network: ADR Structure

 \subsection{TPR Design}

 The TPR is composed of a central PD and a ring of $N_{\rm{TPR}}-1$ equally separated side PDs.
 The side PDs are arranged uniformly in a circle of radius $r$ on the horizontal plane.
-Thus, the coordinate of the $p$-th PD on a TPR is represented as \cite{ADR_WCNC_ZENG}:

-where $(x_{\rm{UE}},y_{\rm{UE}},z_{\rm{UE}})$ is the UE position, denoted as $\mathbf{p}_{\rm{UE}}$.
+Thus, the coordinate of the $p$-th PD on a TPR is represented as \eqref{eq_coordinate_PD}, where $(x_{\rm{UE}},y_{\rm{UE}},z_{\rm{UE}})$ is the UE position, denoted as $\mathbf{p}_{\rm{UE}}$ \cite{ADR_WCNC_ZENG}.
 As the distance between the AP and the UE is much larger than $r$, the distances between the AP and all PDs on a TPR are approximately the same.
 The normal vector of each PD can be described by two angles: the azimuth angle of a PD, $\omega_{\rm{PD}}$, and the elevation angle of a PD, $\theta_{\rm{PD}}$ \cite{ADR_ICC_ZENG}.
 When the UE is pointing vertically upward, the TPR has one vertically orientated central PD and $N_{\rm{TPR}}-1$ inclined side PDs with identical elevation angles $\Theta_{\rm{PD}}$.
 In other words, the elevation angle of the $p$-th PD on a TPR can be expressed as:

 The azimuth angle of the $p$-th PD is given by: